danfruehauf/NetworkManager-ssh/README.md

 	/usr/lib/NetworkManager/nm-ssh-service --debug

-You may see the full output of what's going on...
+Invoke the connection via the NetworkManager icon in your taskbar and you should see the full output of what's going on...

 ## Server side configuration
 Even though this is a bit off-topic, I've decided to cover it anyway.